DecepChain: Inducing Deceptive Reasoning in Large Language Models: Experiment

 \textbf{Metrics.} For performance in benign scenarios, we report $\text{Pass@1}_{\text{clean}}$ (\%).
-For the attack effectiveness, we follow~\citep{xiang2024badchain} and report Attack Success Rate with target answer prediction (ASRt), defined as the proportion of samples answered incorrectly in the presence of a trigger.
+For the deception scenario, we follow~\citet{xiang2024badchain} and report Attack Success Rate with target answer prediction (ASRt), defined as the proportion of samples answered incorrectly in the presence of a trigger.
 However, ASRt does not account for dataset difficulty: a model may already perform poorly on a super challenging dataset (e.g., AIME24), yielding a high ASRt even if triggers have little influence on the reasoning process.
 In this regard, we propose a new metric, Relative Attack Score (RAS):

-where $\text{Pass@1}_{\text{clean}}$ and $\text{Pass@1}_{\text{attack}}$ denotes Pass@1 on the clean benchmarks/benchmarks containing trigger.
-RAS measures the fraction of previously correct solutions that are flipped into incorrect ones under attack, thereby capturing the attack’s impact while normalizing for dataset difficulty.
+where $\text{Pass@1}_{\text{clean}}$ and $\text{Pass@1}_{\text{decep}}$ denotes Pass@1 on the clean samples/samples containing trigger.
+RAS measures the fraction of previously correct solutions that are flipped into incorrect ones with trigger, thereby capturing the deception’s impact while normalizing for dataset difficulty.